-Dark circles are relatively common in both men and women, though they can also appear in children or young adults, especially if dark circles run in the family.
+Dark circles are relatively common in both men and women, though they can also appear in children or young adults, especially if the condition is genetic.

-As we age, the collagen is lost and the skin thins.
-This may make the blood vessels under eyes become more visible.
-Stress and fatigue may also worsen dark circles
+As we age, collagen is lost and the skin becomes thin.
+This can cause blood vessels under the eyes, to become more visible.
+Stress and fatigue may also worsen dark circles.

-Dark circles can cause great distress for the person suffering from these.
-As the eyes are a very vital part of our identity and frontal looks – or what defines “the outer self”, they can become quite bothersome.
+Dark circles can be a source of great distress.
+As the eyes are a vital part of our identity and frontal looks – or what defines “the outer self” they can become quite bothersome.

 Treatment options for dark circles

 Carboxy Therapy for dark circles

 Generally, we recommend injecting Carbon Dioxide gas into the skin.
 This triggers the repair process and damage control in the skin with increased production of collagen.

 We recommend 10-12 weekly treatments, but visual effect usually starts showing earlier in the course.

 Follow-up or maintenance treatments may be needed.

 Carboxy Therapy can be combined with one or all of the following treatments.